 Council Member Betcher stated that occupancy needs to be limited by bedrooms and that needs to be frozen as of January 1, 2018.
-She has an issue with enclosing sun rooms and porches for use as bedrooms simply to get more people into the property.
+She has an issue with enclosing sun rooms for use as bedrooms.
 Ms. Betcher indicated that she likes the Ordinance the way it is in the moratorium area.
 Mr. Bingham offered his opinion that there should be an allowance for this with perhaps putting certain regulations or standards on it.

-Moved by Gartin, seconded by Beatty-Hansen, to tie the occupancy to the number of bedrooms that were counted as of January 1, 2018, and that number be frozen in the moratorium area only.
+Moved by Gartin, seconded by Beatty-Hansen, to tie the occupancy to the number of bedrooms that were counted as of January 1, 2018, and that that be frozen in the moratorium area only.

-Council Member Corrieri stated that she is not in favor of that motion because an owner should be allowed to invest in their property within reason and done safely to increase the value of their property.
+Council Member Corrieri stated that she is not in favor of that motion because she feels that an owner should be able to increase the value of their property.